rand00/collider-caml/README.md

 collider-caml
 =============

-An on-going experimental attempt at writing a super-collider client from OCaml.
+An on-going experimental attempt at writing a Super-Collider client for OCaml.